 How often should my pet receive vaccinations?

 This can vary with the type of vaccine, age, lifestyle, local laws and other health factors.
 We now have data showing that the core vaccines can invoke immunity that can last for several years if the proper vaccine series has been administered.
-In general, puppies and kittens receive their core vaccines starting around 6-8 weeks of age and are boostered every 2-4 weeks until around 16-20 weeks of age.
+In general, puppies and kittens receive their core vaccines starting around 6-8 weeks of age and are boostered every 3-4 weeks until around 16-20 weeks of age.
 They are boostered again one year later and every 3 years thereafter, or have annual titers performed.
-Acceptable protocols for adult dogs with no previous vaccine history are either a series of two DA2P vaccines or a single dose of a modified live DA2P vaccine.
+Acceptable protocols for adult dogs with no previous vaccine history are either a series of two DA2PP vaccines or a single dose of a modified live or recombinant DA2PP vaccine.
 They are then boostered one year later and every 3 years thereafter (or annual titers).
-The same protocols are acceptable for adult cats and their FVRCP vaccine.
+Adult cats should receive a series of 2 FVRCP vaccines.

 Local and /or state laws mandate how frequently your pet must be vaccinated for rabies.
 The earliest age a dog or cat can receive its first rabies vaccination is 12 weeks.
 After the first rabies vaccine has been given, an animal must have a booster one year later.
 Age (12 weeks vs. adult) at the time of first vaccine or type of vaccine used (1 yr. vs. 3 yr. vaccine) does not change the 1 year later booster requirement.
 Subsequent booster intervals are determined by the type of vaccine used (1 yr. vs. 3 yr.) and state or local ordinances.